There are a few factors to consider when setting your rates as a freelancer.

 4. Be Upfront About Your Pricing

-When you’re first starting out, it’s tempting to lowball your prices in order to get the gig.
-But this is a huge mistake, because in the long run, you’ll end up devaluing your own work.
+When you’re first starting, it’s tempting to lowball your prices to get the gig.
+But this is a huge mistake because, in the long run, you’ll end up devaluing your work.
+So be upfront about your work from the start and only offer discounts if you’re truly confident that the client can afford it.

 5. Get The Pricing Agreement in Writing

-Key Takeaway: It’s important to research your potential client and assess how much they can pay for your work accordingly.
+Once you’ve agreed on a price, get it in writing.
+This will help avoid any misunderstandings later on.
+Key Takeaway: It’s important to research your potential clients and assess how much they can pay for your work accordingly.

 Knowing When and How to Negotiate Your Freelance Rate

 As a freelancer, you are in control of your rates.
 You are the one who decides how much your time is worth.
 How do you know if you are charging too little or too much?
+The answer is: It depends on your experience, your industry, your location, and a host of other factors.
+However, there are some general guidelines you can follow when negotiating with a potential client.

 Consider your level of experience: